Best broker for Spanish investors

 ⚠️ Watch out for

-• Interface complexity — Trader Workstation has a learning curve
+• Platform complexity — Trader Workstation has a steep learning curve

 • IBKR Lite (zero commission) is US-only; EU accounts pay tiered/fixed commissions (~€1.25+ per trade)